Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_without_FAS.md

 ## Obtain the required firmware

-The firmware or BIOS can be obtained from the `HFP` tarball if it has been installed, or from the HPE Morpheus Server.
+The firmware or BIOS can be obtained from the `HFP` tarball if it has been installed, or from the HPE Support Center (HPESC).

 **The correct version of firmware / BIOS must be selected.**